WICG/scroll-to-text-fragment/README.md

 ## Additional Considerations

-### Browser compatibility and fallback behavior

-A browser that doesn’t yet support this feature will attempt to match the specified text snippet in the URL fragment using the existing logic to find a [potential indicated element](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element).
-A fragment-encoded text selector is prefixed with ‘targetText=’, which is unlikely to appear in an id or name attribute, so we do not expect a matching element to be found in these cases.
-Thus, browsers that do not support this feature should fall back to the default behavior of not scrolling the document.

-### Web Compatibility
+### Web and Browser Compatibility

-Web pages could potentially be using the fragment to store parameters, e.g. `http://example.com/#name=test`.
-If sites are already using ```targetText``` in the URL fragment for their own purposes, or if they don't handle unexpected tokens, this feature could break those sites.
+As noted in [issue #15](https://github.com/WICG/ScrollToTextFragment/issues/15), web pages could potentially be using the fragment to store parameters, e.g. `http://example.com/#name=test`.
+If sites don't handle unexpected tokens when processing the fragment, this feature could break those sites.
 In particular, some frameworks use the fragment for routing.
 This is solved by the user agent hiding the ##targetText part of the fragment from the site, but browsers that do not have this feature implemented would still break such sites.

-[Feature detection](https://github.com/WICG/ScrollToTextFragment/issues/19) mitigates this issue by allowing sites to only serve ##targetText links to supporting browsers, however there is still the risk of these links being shared widely where anyone could follow the link with an unsupporting browser.
+For pages that don't process the fragment, a browser that doesn't yet support this feature will attempt to process the fragment and _fragment directive_ (i.e. ##targetText) using the existing logic to find a [potential indicated element](https://html.spec.whatwg.org/multipage/browsing-the-web.html#find-a-potential-indicated-element).
+If a fragment exists in the URL alongside the _fragment directive_, the browser may not scroll to the desired fragment due to the confusion with parsing the _fragment directive_.
+If a fragment does not exist alongside the _fragment directive_, the browser will just load the page and won't initiate any scrolling.
+In either case, the browser will just fall back to the default behavior of not scrolling the document.

 ### Security

 Care must be taken when implementing this feature so that it cannot be used to exfiltrate information across origins.
-Since an attacker can navigate a page to a cross-origin URL fragment, if they can determine that the victim page scrolled, they can infer the existence of any text on the page.
+Note that an attacker can navigate a page to a cross-origin URL with a targetText _fragment directive_.
+If they can determine that the victim page scrolled, they can infer the existence of any text on the page.

 A related attack is possible if the existence of a match takes significantly more or less work than non-existence.
-An attacker can navigate to a fragment and time how busy the JS thread is; a high load may imply the existence or non-existence of an arbitrary text snippet.
+An attacker can navigate to a targetText _fragment directive_ and time how busy the JS thread is; a high load may imply the existence or non-existence of an arbitrary text snippet.
 This is a variation of a documented [proof-of-concept](https://blog.sheddow.xyz/css-timing-attack/).

 For these reasons, we've determined a set of restrictions to ensure an attacker cannot use this feature to exfiltrate arbitrary information from the page: